Beyond Discreteness: Sample Complexity Analysis of Straight-Through Estimator for 1-bit Quantization: Problem Setup

 Given a sample $\Z \in \R^{m \times n}$, we consider the following two-layer neural network as in \cite{long2021learning}, where $\w \in \R^n$ represents trainable weights, while $\v \in \R^m\setminus \{\mathbf{0}\}$ is fixed and known:

 Here, $\theta(x) = \1_{\{x \geq 0\}}$ denotes the binary (Heaviside) activation function, and $\z_j^\top$ represents the $j$-th row of the data matrix $\Z\in \R^{m \times n}$.
 Each $\z_j\in\R^n$ can be interpreted as an image patch in computer vision (CV) tasks or as a token embedding in natural language processing (NLP) applications.
-Accordingly, $n$ represents the filter size of a convolutional layer in CV or embedding dimension in NLP, and $m$ corresponds to the number of image patches or the context length of a sample, respectively.
+Accordingly, $n$ represents the filter size of a convolutional layer in CV (see Figure~\ref{fig:linear_layer}) or embedding dimension in NLP, and $m$ corresponds to the number of image patches or the context length of a sample, respectively.
+The last (or second) layer is a fully-connected layer, which is kept unquantized in practice.
+Hence, the loss remains differentiable w.r.t. the weights of the second layer, thus not requiring the use of STE for its training.
+Since our work aims to analyze the convergence behavior of the STE, the quantization of the second layer is of independent interest.

 \begin{assumption}[Input Data] The row vectors of input data, $\z_j\in\R^n$ for all $j\in[m]$, follow i.i.d. standard Gaussian distribution $\mathcal{N}(0,\I_n)$.
 We also make the mild assumption that $m\lesssim O(2^n)$. \end{assumption}